(I may earn a small commission from the products mentioned in this post.)

 I spoke with friends who said an elevated toilet seat was a lifesaver (too bad they didn’t tell me before surgery).

 The first bowel movement after TKR is a big relief.
-My medical team and physical therapist was concerned, so it felt like another milestone in my recovery.
+My medical team and physical therapist seemed concerned, so it felt like another milestone in my recovery.

 Step 5: Standing Up After Using the Toilet (after knee replacement)

 Getting up off the toilet is just as challenging as sitting down on the toilet seat.
 In the early going I needed something stable like my walker or hiking poles to get back up (also read my article on walkers, poles, or a cane after knee replacement)